 Your Cobra CX50 P3 is a close-tolerance high performance machine and breakin time is very important for maximum life and performance.
-The CX50 P3 can be ridden hard after the first $\frac{1}{2}$ hour break-in time.
+The CX50 P3 can be ridden hard after the first 1⁄2 hour break-in time.

-Cobra recommends Bel-Ray H1-R premix oil with high octane pump gas mixed at 40:1 (150 ml oil to 2 gallons of gas).
-Other brands of oil should be mixed at 32:1 for break-in.
+Cobra recommends Bel-Ray H1-R premix oil with high octane pump gas mixed at 32:1 (4 oz of oil to a gallon of gas).